 The Dean Rusk International Studies Program Award is presented each year to the student or students who have demonstrated an exceptional commitment to promoting international awareness at Davidson.
 This year’s recipient truly exemplifies this quality.
 Through his hard work on the continuation and expansion of the breakfast discussions series, as well as his efforts on the creation and implementations of various international theme weeks, he has selflessly dedicated himself to the SAC mission of raising international awareness and student involvement across campus.
 For his outstanding contributions to international education, we are pleased to present the 2008 Dean Rusk International Studies Program Award to Justin Ryan Eusebio.

 back to top

 C. SHAW SMITH AWARD

-The C. Shaw Smith Award is presented annually and recognizes outstanding dedication and contributions to the college community through volunteer service with the College Union.
+The C. Shaw Smith Award is presented annually and recognizes outstanding contributions to the college community through volunteer service with the College Union.
 This award is named for the first Director of the Union, who served to challenge, love, and provide a little magic to life at Davidson in his career of 31 years.